Murdo-C/captainmurdo.github.io/about.md

 permalink: /about/
 ---

-Based in Edinburgh, Scotland, I am a Management Consultant helping clients design their customer experiences.
+Based in Edinburgh, Scotland, I am a Management Consultant helping clients design their customer experiences and digital services.
 This is a collection of my thoughts, work and other musings.

 I studied Actuarial Science at Heriot-Watt University, Edinburgh and have since gained my CIMA qualification.

 I am fascinated by technology’s ability to transform customer experience and unlock new business models.
-I typically work as Strategy Lead or User Research Lead.
-I have worked across Banking, Insurance, Government, Social Housing, Transport and Higher Education.
+I typically work as a user researcher or product/service design lead.
+I have worked across Government, Social Housing, Transport, Higher Education, Banking, and Insurance.

 I enjoy technology, coffee, and reading.